roshkhan2000/GCP-Serverless-API-Data-Pipeline/README.md

 ## 📋 Overview

-This project shows a fully serverless data engineering pipeline that ingests data from an Exchange Rates API, stores it in to blob storage, and loads it into a warehouse / table.
+This project shows a fully serverless data engineering pipeline that ingests data from an Frankfurter (Exchange Rates) API, stores it in to blob storage, and loads it into a warehouse / table.

 <img width="1844" height="813" alt="image" src="https://github.com/user-attachments/assets/897fbcfc-1ba7-453f-bb5f-89ff975ca51a" />

 **The pipeline:**
 - Cloud Scheduler: schedules a Functions code to run every hour
-- Functions (Cloud Run): Python code to call and return Exchange Rates API in JSON
+- Functions (Cloud Run): Python code to call and return Frankfurter API in JSON
 - Google Cloud Storage (GCS): Stores JSON
 - BigQuery: scheduled to LOAD data from GCS every hour into a table